 Did you have a lawyer at the time of the divorce?
 That would be a good place to start.
 Otherwise, you should look for someone close to you that can review your documents and try to sort things out.
-It is hard to say what is "right" or "wrong" without looking at the relevant documents, which are the...Read more »
+It is hard to say what is "right" or "wrong" without looking at the relevant...Read more »

 divorce needed both parties married in state of New Jersey, husband residing in Illinois for past 8 years, wife still in NJ no kids no property involved no contest.
 Can you do this or do you of attorney who can?